PureBox

 We may update this Privacy Policy from time to time.
 If we make material changes, we may provide notice through the Service, by email, or by other reasonable means.
 The updated version will become effective when posted unless otherwise stated.
 Your continued use of the Service after the effective date constitutes acceptance of the updated Privacy Policy.

-If you have questions, requests, or complaints about this Privacy Policy or our privacy practices, contact the Operator: Shaked Ilan, Operator of PureBox support@pureboxai.com 1985 Del Amo Blvd, #C0050, Torrance, California (CA) 90501 Because the Service is operated by a single individual on a best-effort basis, we aim to respond to verifiable privacy requests within the time frame required by applicable law (typically 30–45 days).
-For EEA/UK users, if we appoint an EU or UK representative under Article 27 of the GDPR, their details will be listed here.
+If you have questions, requests, or complaints about this Privacy Policy or our privacy practices, contact the Operator: Operator of PureBox support@purebox.ai 1985 Del Amo Blvd, #C0050, Torrance, California (CA) 90501 Because the Service is operated by a single individual on a best-effort basis, we aim to respond to verifiable privacy requests within the time frame required by applicable law (typically 30–45 days).
+EEA/UK representative details are listed in Section 14.